Loop Recorder Implantation

 might cause many problems, such as fainting and palpitations.
 An abnormal heart rhythm

 (arrhythmia) may make your heart unable to pump as much blood as needed.
 If blood

 flow to your brain is reduced for a short time, you may faint.
 When the rhythm returns

 to normal, blood flow is restored and you normally regain consciousness.

-what kind of problem you may have, if any.
-An implantable loop recorder constantly
+kind of problem you may have, if any.
+An implantable loop recorder constantly records

-records information about your electrical activity, similar to an ECG.
-But an ILR
+information about your electrical activity, similar to an ECG.
+But an ILR can record

-can record heart rhythm for up to 3 years.
+heart rhythm for up to 3 years.
 It is constantly looping its memory.
-And
+And it has automatic

-it has automatic triggers to store recordings.
-It can also be patient-activated to
+triggers to store recordings.
+It can also be patient-activated to store recordings

-store recordings as well.
-If you fainted due to an arrhythmia, the machine records
+as well.
+If you fainted due to an arrhythmia, the machine records this information

 Why might I need a loop recorder implanted?